Tim Berne: Biography

 Berne was born in Syracuse, New York, United States.
 He has said that he had no interest in playing an instrument until he attended Lewis & Clark College in Oregon.
 Hearing the album Dogon A.D.
 (1972) by Julius Hemphill turned his attention toward jazz.
 He was a fan of rhythm and blues, and it seemed to him that Hemphill was playing jazz with the soulfulness of R&B. In 1974, he went to New York to find Hemphill, who gave him saxophone lessons and advice on how to manage his career.
 Berne started the record label Empire in 1979.

 For Empire, he recorded four albums with avant-garde jazz musicians such as John Carter, Alex Cline, Nels Cline, Olu Dara, Vinny Golia, Paul Motian, and Ed Schuller.
 His next two albums appeared on Soul Note in the early 1980s.
-In these sessions he worked with trumpeter Herb Robertson.
-He then got a contract with Columbia and recorded with Robertson, Hank Roberts, and Bill Frisell.
-After two albums, he signed with JMT, a label known for avant-garde jazz.
+In these sessions he worked with Motian, Schuller, Ray Anderson, Herb Robertson and others.
+He then got a contract with Columbia and recorded with Robertson, Hank Roberts, Bill Frisell and others.
+During this time he also recorded a duo album with Frisell and two albums with John Zorn.
+After two albums with Columbia, he signed with JMT, a label known for avant-garde jazz.

 In the 1990s, he recorded in the trio, Miniature, with Roberts and Joey Baron, and in the band Caos Totale with Django Bates, Mark Dresser, Marc Ducret, Steve Swell, and Bobby Previte.
-He led a trio with Michael Formanek and Jim Black, then added Chris Speed for a quartet.
+He led a trio with Michael Formanek and Jim Black, then added Chris Speed to form the quartet Bloodcount (which was occasionally a quintet with the addition of Ducret).
 PolyGram bought JMT and closed it.
 This motivated Berne to start Screwgun Records as the outlet for his albums.